ThatoMTNG/Microsoft-Fabric-Analytics-Engineer-DP-600-/README.md

 # Microsoft-Fabric-Analytics-Engineer-DP-600
-A 13-part beginner guide and documentation to the DP-600 certification exam.
+An 11-part beginner guide and documentation to the DP-600 certification exam.

 # 📊 Microsoft Fabric: Analytics Engineer Series